 At Happy Mom Hacks we have tons of Kids Activities for both indoors and outdoors to fend off hearing kids say the dreaded I’m Bored.
 Here are a few of our favorites:

-- Scavenger Hunts for Kids – Free printable scavenger hunts for your local neighborhood, nature preserve, and Teen hunts
+Scavenger Hunts for Kids – FREE Printable scavenger hunts for your local neighborhood, nature preserve, and Teen Selfie hunts

 If you enjoyed these kid’s activities, get more family fun activities, easy weeknight meals, family travel ideas, and household hacks by joining the Happy Mom Hacks community weekly newsletter.